'Louisiana Purchase in the Tampa Bay Times' (15 February 1953).

 Louisiana Purchase

-In addition to his editorial cartooning, Chase made a newspaper strip about the acquisisition of the Louisiana territory by the United States from France in 1803.
+In addition to his editorial cartooning, Chase made a newspaper strip about the 1803 acquisition of the Louisiana territory by the United States from France.
 The feature, titled 'Louisiana Purchase', was syndicated by the Register and Tribune Syndicate from 5 January until 31 December 1953.
 Despite its strong educational undertone, the artist didn't shy away from caricaturally portraying well known historical figures and adding both visual and textual humor.
 The series was collected in the book 'Louisiana Purchase: an American Story' (1954).
 An expanded and updated edition was published in 1982, which was reprinted in 2002 to commemorate the 200th anniversary of the event.

 Bevo

-During the 1950s and 1960s, John Chase furthermore created a series of cartoons with the Texas Longhorns' mascot 'Bevo' for the University of Texas in Austin.
+During the 1950s and 1960s, John Chase additionally created a series of cartoons with the Texas Longhorns' mascot 'Bevo' for the University of Texas in Austin.

 We the People

-In the mid-1970s he broadened his scope and depicted the entire U.S. history in the newspaper feature 'We The People', which was distributed by Continental Features between 30 June 1975 and 26 June 1976.
+In the mid-1970s, Chase broadened his scope and depicted the entire U.S. history in the newspaper feature 'We The People', distributed by Continental Features between 30 June 1975 and 26 June 1976.

-Chase was furthermore a local authority on the history of New Orleans and its streets, who was frequently contacted by the city before a street name was changed.
-His historical knowledge about the origins of New Orleans' streetnames was chronicled in the book 'Frenchmen, Desire, Good Children and Other Streets of New Orleans', which was reprinted on several occasions between the 1960s and 1997.
+Chase was also a local authority on the history of New Orleans and its streets, frequently contacted by the city before a street name was changed.
+His historical knowledge about the origins of New Orleans' street names was chronicled in the book 'Frenchmen, Desire, Good Children and Other Streets of New Orleans', which was reprinted on several occasions between the 1960s and 1997.
 He also depicted the city's history in cartoons on a mural for the New Orleans Public Library.
-Later in life, Chase taught local history at Tulante University, as well as cartooning at the University of New Orleans.
-Chase's cartoons furthermore appeared on the football game programs at first mentioned university.
+Later in life, Chase taught local history at Tulane University, as well as cartooning at the University of New Orleans.
+Chase's cartoons also appeared on Tulane University's football game programs.
 John Chase has served as president of the American Association of Editorial Cartoonists, and was a founding member of the National Cartoonists Society.

 Death and legacy

-The artist passed away after a brief illness in Tulane Medical Center on 16 April 1986, after which a small street in the New Orleans Central Business District was named after him.
+John Churchill Chase passed away after a brief illness in Tulane Medical Center on 16 April 1986.
+After his death, a small street in the New Orleans Central Business District was named after him.